Materials available on DVD

 Argentine Freight Rates and Export Taxes on agricultural products, 1925.

-Compares Southern Railway freights with export taxes.
+Compares Central and Southern railway freights with export taxes.

 La planeación ferroviaria en la Argentina,1966.

 Criticism of foreign and domestic technical assistance to the railways that ignored the demand side and the existing potential for deficit reduction by rate increases.

 Estimación de la demanda de transporte ferroviario en la Argentina, 1967.

 Statistical analysis of the positive effect of rate increases on gross revenue using unpublished data of wagon orders in excess of railway capacity to fill them.